fklosiewicz/CS-211-Computer-Architecture/README.md

 These are some of the projects I did while taking Computer Architecture (CS 211) during my spring semester of sophomore year of college.
 All projects are completed in C. Third project is an Assembly debugger project.

 Description of each project:
-  1. Assignment I (6 small C programs)
+  1. 6 Introcutory C Programs
       - Roman
         - Program **roman** which converts numbers from decimal notation into Roman numerals. **Roman** takes a single argument, a string                   containing a non-negative integer, and prints its Roman numeral equivalent to standard output.
       - Palindrome